 “Yep.
-He’s gonna come and kill Hedorah!
+He’s gonna come and beat Hedorah!
 I saw it happen in my dream.
 He will come, won’t he?

-Yano didn’t answer beyond a brief “Hmm”, his gaze locked onto the second vial as he placed it into the rack on the desk.
+Yano didn’t answer beyond a brief “Hmm”, his eyes fixed on the second vial as he placed it into the rack on the desk.